MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20284897.svg)](https://doi.org/10.5281/zenodo.20284897)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the computational framework presented in the manuscript currently under review on the GPU-accelerated computation of multiscale triadic interactions from large flow datasets.
+This repository contains the computational framework presented in the manuscript currently under review, which focuses on GPU-accelerated computation of multiscale triadic interactions from large flow datasets.

 The computation of the POD and SPOD bases and eigenvalues follows the distributed HPC frameworks of Biassoni et al. (2024) for POD and Biassoni et al. (2026) for SPOD.
 Their public records are available on Zenodo at [https://zenodo.org/records/13945003](https://zenodo.org/records/13945003) and at the ACROSS public aeronautics repository [https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics](https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics), respectively.
 Those records concern the CPU computation of the decomposition stage only and do not include the GPU triadic-interaction computation developed here.